 One day, I logged onto Facebook.
 What was shown to me on the screen were pictures of weddings and newlyweds going to honeymoon.
 People, on their mid-twenties, were chattering about perfectly staged pre-weddings, out-of-town vacations, to toddlers being toddlers.
 Congratulating each other made up most of the conversations along with occasional religious expressions.
 The theatrics of it had been more pressurizing than inspiring and it occurred to me that it had been going on for a while.
-That was about ten years ago.
+That was about seven years ago.

 It was not until years after that I realized that I was no longer among friends, I was in a society of “breeders”.
 “Breeders” is a term popularized by the lesbian, gay, bisexual, and transgender (LGBT) community to describe heterosexuals.
 Ever since there have been varying definitions on “breeders”.
 Wikipedia stated, “breeders” refers to people who “have children, particularly for parents who purportedly over focus on their children and allegedly abandon their previous friends and lifestyle; or to women who give birth to many children, often with the derisive implication that they have too many offspring.”
 An Urban Dictionary submission defines “breeders” as people who are “so inept the only possible way they can contribute anything to society is to produce offspring.”